VoHeLi/Easy3rdPersonUdon/Readme.md

 ## Known issues

-* The prefab may reduces FPS since it works with RenderTextures.
+* The prefab may reduce FPS since it works with RenderTextures.
 * Sometimes, the menu may not show properly, just switch back to first person mode, change avatar, move a bit and it should be fine.

 ## Advanced Information for developers